-The order of the nine categories is generated randomly for each respondent.
+Order of categories is generated randomly for each respondent.

 Now we would like to ask you about your assessment of general economic developments in Germany over the next twelve months.

 Question: What developments do you expect in the following metrics over the next twelve months?
 Will ...